What Is Competitor Analysis? Definition + Step-by-Step Guide

 The sections below provide a competitor analysis framework for evaluating your industry’s competitive landscape.
 Return to this framework regularly and apply insights to developing your business.

-Start by reviewing any notes, plans, or other business development legwork you’ve completed and ground yourself in your business values, goals, branding, products, and services.
-This way, you can easily identify existing brands that target customers might choose over yours.
+Start by reviewing any notes, plans, or other business development legwork you’ve completed, and ground yourself in your business values, goals, branding, products, and services.
+That way, you can easily identify existing brands that target customers might choose over yours.

 Next, gather information on the following: